Why get usage-based insurance?

 It depends on which province you live in.

-In Quebec, surcharges can be added to your premiums if you're classified as a riskier driver based on the data collected from your telematics device.
+In Quebec, surcharges can be added to your premiums if you're classified as a riskier driver based on the data collected from your car insurance monitoring device.

 Do UBI plans all use the same data and apply it in the same way?

-No. Each insurer calculates their UBI rate discounts differently.
+No. Each insurance company calculates its UBI rate discounts differently.
 For example, some assign more importance to speed and acceleration than to other variables.
 Others place greater weight on when you drive.
-It just depends on the insurer.
+It just depends on the insurance company.
+Compare quotes online for the best UBI car insurance rates.

 Is usage-based insurance available in my province?

-Usage-based insurance is widely available in Quebec, Ontario, New Brunswick, Nova Scotia, and Alberta.
-Meanwhile Saskatchewan hasn’t made any further announcements about integrating a UBI program since its pilot program for motorcycle drivers ended in 2014.
+In Canada, pay per mile insurance is widely available in Quebec, Ontario, New Brunswick, Nova Scotia, and Alberta.
+Meanwhile, Saskatchewan hasn’t made any further announcements about integrating a UBI program since its pilot program for motorcycle drivers ended in 2014.

 British Columbia is taking a "wait and see" approach to UBI due to some of the privacy concerns posed by the technology.
 Manitoba, Prince Edward Island, and Newfoundland and Labrador haven't made announcements about their own plans for introducing UBI — at least, not yet.
 UBI is a newer insurance option in Canada and provincial governments are still working out the kinks to ensure that it can be implemented safely and ethically.